 Welcome!
-I am an Assistant Professor of Sociology at Cornell University, where I am affiliated with the Center for the Study of Inequality and the Cornell Population Center.
+I am an Assistant Professor of Sociology at Cornell University, where I am an affiliate of the Center for the Study of Inequality, the Cornell Population Center, and the Cornell Center for Social Sciences.
 I work on topics in political sociology, social networks, social mobility, and quantitative and computational methods.

 My current projects examine political polarization in the US, with a focus on both political beliefs and ideology-based network segregation, using data from surveys and online forums.
 In a separate line of research, I use network approaches to study the structure of worker flows in labor markets.
 I have received my PhD in 2020 from New York University.

 |Jul 15, 2021||Our project (with Byungkyu Lee and Mark Hoffman) titled “Collaborative Research: How online foci shape conversation” was selected to be funded by the National Science Foundation.|

 |Jul 1, 2021||Our project (with Cristobal Young and Ben Cornwell) titled “Inequality and the Distribution of Social Capital” received the Faculty Research Grant from the Center for the Study of Inequality, Cornell University.|

 |Feb 28, 2021||My co-authored paper “Flows and boundaries: a network approach to the study of mobility within the labor market” (with Siwei Cheng) has been published in American Journal of Sociology|

 |Jan 23, 2021||I’ve been selected as a Faculty Fellow by the Cornell Center of Social Sciences for the academic year 2021-2021.|

 |Jan 22, 2021||My co-authored paper “Still a Small World?
 University Course Enrollment Networks before and during the COVID-19 Pandemic” (with Kim Weeden and Ben Cornwell) has been published in Sociological Science|